actionjdjackson/stdTernary/README.md

 booleans is actually faster than a `sbyte`, but the consensus seems to be that there is no performance advantage to a bool over a byte.

 All bitwise and bytewise operators have been overriden for trits and trytes.
 I am currently using the `*` operator on trits for XNOR/MULTIPLY and have not used the XOR `^` operator in its place, since XOR is a specifically binary operation, according to Stack Overflow.
 The structs are `Trit` and `Tryte` - and the `Tryte` can be modified easily to be any number of trits you want, up to 10 trits with the current implementation.
-Each `Tryte` holds a combination of an array of `Trit`s and a `short` value for binary equivalent and doing the math operator overrides like addition, subtraction, multiplication, division, modulus, etc. Will soon include Ternary versions of the basic math operators.
+Each `Tryte` holds a combination of an array of `Trit`s and a `short` value for binary equivalent.
+All math is done in Ternary.

 Includes a customizable `IntT` struct that can have any number of total trits in its implementation.
 It follows the same convention as the `Tryte`, but is able to work with non-multiples of trytes - like 21-trit or 32-trit integers.

 Also includes a customizable `FloatT` struct that can have any number of total trits, separated into a exponent and a significand, 1/4 going to the exponent and 3/4 going to the significand (mantissa).
 It doesn't have to be a multiple of 3, though that is preferable (27 is a nice number, currently using 24).
-The `FloatT` struct holds a combination of an array of `Trit`s for the exponent and the signficand and the whole float combined, and a `double` for binary equivalent and math operations.
+The `FloatT` struct holds a combination of an array of `Trit`s for the exponent and the signficand and the whole float combined, and a `double` for binary equivalent.
+All math is done in Ternary.

-Will soon test actual Ternary math for future implementation on Ternary hardware.
-(Right now I'm performing the math in binary with `double`s and `short`s and `long`s and then converting back to Ternary.)

 Also includes most of the `Math` functions specifically for use with these `FloatT`s in a static class called `MathT`.
 I also added a `Log3` function and trit increment/decrement for `FloatT`s.